hindu-comm/mail_stream_advaita-l/2017/02/advaitin_pAshupata_p/246__shrImallalitAlAlitaH.md

 > born and come again to Vaidika Marga?
 >

-​There is no rule that one who goes to vaikuNTha or kailAsa get kaivalya(the moxa according to vedAnta), that too without vedAntArtha-GYAna.
+There is no rule that one who goes to vaikuNTha or kailAsa get kaivalya(the moxa according to vedAnta), that too without vedAntArtha-GYAna.
 IshvarAnugraha or kailAsa-vaikuNTha is no guarantee for kaivalya.
 You need mahAvAkyArtha-GYAna, either here or from shiva-viShNu in their loka.